DPHarmon/DPHarmon/README.md

 Computer Science Student
 ------------------------

 I started my education early in high school through a Kansas GOV program named Upward Bound Math and Science.
 From there I studied Aerospace Engineering, and Physics at Wichita State University until 2019.
-After covid I took a break from school, fell in love and married the love of my life.
+After covid I took a break from school, fell in love and got married in May 2023.
 In a full house with 4 step-children a newborn on the way I started to think of my education so far and what I wanted for my and my family's future.
 Recalling the fun MATLAB course I took as a sophomore at WSU, and my fascination with tech, I decided transfer my credits to Southern New Hampshire University and work on attaining my Bachelors of Science in Computer Science.

 * 🌍  I'm based in Wichita, Kansas